ASTR 1210 (O'Connell) Study Guide 20

 When first discovered, Pluto was thought to be isolated at the edge of

 the Solar System.
-However, in the last 20 years, astronomers have
+However, in the last 25 years, after wide-field

-sizes comparable to Pluto.
-These are all members of the "Kuiper
+to Pluto.
+These, including Pluto, are all members of

 These discoveries, particularly that of Eris, precipitated the messy